ameya-angadi/Sentinel/README.md

 To facilitate a professional monitoring station, a Local HTML File was developed to act as the primary interface for PC-based operators.

-Iframe Integration: The local file uses an HTML Iframe to pull the live sensor data directly from the ESP32’s IP address.
+**Iframe Integration**: The local file uses an HTML Iframe to pull the live sensor data directly from the ESP32’s IP address.
 If needed open this file to edit the local IP of the ESP32 here.
+This method allows us to add multiple Sentinel nodes on a single screen thsu making monitoring very easy.

-Auto-Sync Logic: A custom JavaScript loop was implemented to refresh the data every 500 milliseconds.
+**Auto-Sync Logic**: A custom JavaScript loop was implemented to refresh the data every 500 milliseconds.
 This allows for a steady, reliable stream of telemetry on the computer screen without overwhelming the network bandwidth.

-UX Continuity: The remote dashboard mirrors the essential data from the physical BOX-3 screen, including Vibration Magnitude, Temperature, Atmospheric Pressure, and Maintenance Schedules, providing a unified experience for the worker.
+**UX Continuity**: The remote dashboard mirrors the essential data from the physical BOX-3 screen, including Vibration Magnitude, Temperature, Atmospheric Pressure, and Maintenance Schedules, providing a unified experience for the worker.

-The html file is available with the name Sentinel_Local.html.
+The html code file is available with the name **"Sentinel_Local.html"**.

 ## Conclusion
 ![ESP32 Display Health](Images/ESP32_Display_Healthy.jpg)

 The Sentinel Predictive Maintenance Hub represents a significant step forward in low-cost, high-reliability industrial monitoring.
-By moving away from traditional monolithic software designs and embracing a Distributed Computing Architecture, the project successfully solves the common issues of system latency and hardware brownouts.
+By moving away from traditional monolithic software designs and embracing a Distributed Computing Architecture, the project successfully solves the common issues of system latency and unexpected machine down-time.

-Through the combination of High-Pass Alpha Filtering for gravity-free vibration sensing, Non-Volatile Storage for persistent service logging, and a Dual-Node WiFi Gateway, the Sentinel Hub provides a comprehensive solution for modern factories.
+Through the combination of High-Pass Alpha Filtering for gravity-free vibration sensing, Non-Volatile Storage for persistent service logging, and a Dual-Node WiFi Gateway, the Sentinel Hub provides a comprehensive solution for factories.
 It is more than just a sensor; it is an Intuitive HMI that empowers workers with the data they need to prevent failure before it happens.
-Whether viewed on the high-resolution ESP32-S3-BOX-3 display or a remote web dashboard, Sentinel ensures that machine health is always visible, documented, and actionable.
+Whether viewed on the ESP32-S3-BOX-3 display or a remote web dashboard, Sentinel ensures that machine health is always visible, documented, and actionable.